AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 • U01D3 – Lost communication with Rear Corner Radar (RCR)

-• U0253 – Lost communication with A/C compressor
+• U016B – Lost communication with electric A/C compressor control module, Frequency modulated/pulse-width modulated faults, No signal

-• U0285 – Lost communication with grille air shutter module B
+• U0142 – Lost communication with body control module (BCM) B

 Key Takeaways

-• U0124 means the network lost communication with the lateral acceleration sensor module, not that the sensor has failed.
+• U0124 means the vehicle lost communication with the lateral acceleration sensor module, not that the module is proven bad.

-• Confirm the fix with a road test and repeat network scan to ensure the module stays online.
+• Confirm the repair with a road test and a post-test scan for pending and confirmed U-codes.

 FAQ